tcr/av2hdmi/README.md

 # av2hdmi

-Raspi code for reading an uncompressed NTSC signal and rendering it with the GPU, aka an AV to HDMI converter.
+RasPi Zero code for reading an uncompressed NTSC signal and rendering it with the GPU, aka an AV to HDMI converter.

 ```
 cargo run; ./plot